arshinx/PUI-Labs/README.md

 # PUI Labs and Assignments

 05-430 Assignments and Labs.
-Franceska is the TA and Grader for these assignments and labs.
+Franceska is the TA and Grader for the assignments and labs.

 Work is in HTML, CSS and Javascript.